sunknudsen/privacy-guides/how-to-install-and-use-electrum-over-tor-on-macos/README.md

 ## Requirements

-- Computer running macOS Catalina or Big Sur
+- Computer running macOS Big Sur or Monterey

 ## Caveats

 - When copy/pasting commands that start with `$`, strip out `$` as this character is not part of the command
-- Press <kbd>ctrl+c</kbd> to stop running command before closing Terminal
+- Press <kbd>ctrl+c</kbd> to stop running command before closing “Terminal” app

 ## Setup guide